bahricanyesil/flutter-advanced-template-v2/CONTRIBUTING.md

 4. **Make Your Changes**: Implement your changes in the new branch.

-5. **Commit Your Changes**: Commit your changes with a clear and descriptive message.
+5. **Run Tests and Linting**: Before committing, ensure that all tests pass and linting rules are followed.
+You can use Melos for managing and running tests across all packages.

     ```bash
+    melos run test
+    melos format
+    ```

+    Optionally, you can also run the analyzer to catch potential issues:

+    ```bash
+    melos analyze
+    ```

+6. **Commit Your Changes**: Commit your changes with a clear and descriptive message.

+    ```bash
     git add .
     git commit -m "Add detailed description of changes"
     ```

-6. **Push Your Changes**: Push your changes to your fork.
+7. **Push Your Changes**: Push your changes to your fork.

     ```bash
     git push origin feature/your-feature
     ```

-7. **Open a Pull Request**: Go to the original repository and click on "New Pull Request."
+8. **Open a Pull Request**: Go to the original repository and click on "New Pull Request."
 Select your branch and describe the changes you've made.

 ### Coding Standards